kch0313/Interloper/README.md

 Invoke the interloper:
 http://localhost:8081/killproc?id=15016
-If successful you will see the JSON of the object killed.
+If the request was successfully handed off to the queue you will see the a status code of 200 Success.

 ### Debugging
 mvn spring-boot:run -Drun.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=5005"